mercadopago/devsite-docs/guides/checkout-bricks/wallet-brick/default-rendering.en.md

 ## Enable payment with Mercado Pago

-To use a payment method (`paymentMethods`) of the "mercadoPago" type, a preference must be sent during Brick initialization, replacing the value `&ltPREFERENCE_ID&gt` by the ID of the preference created.
+To use a payment method (`paymentMethods`) of the "mercadoPago" type, a preference must be sent during Brick initialization, replacing the value `&lt;PREFERENCE_ID&gt;` by the ID of the preference created.

 To create a preference in your backend, add the [Mercado Pago SDK](/developers/en/docs/sdks-library/landing) and the necessary [credentials](/developers/en/guides/additional-content/your-integrations/credentials) to your project to enable the preference usage: